Bluebottel/tbot/README.md

-# tbot
-A twitter bot that replies with pictures of cute animals.
+A twitter bot that replies with contextually appropiate images.
 It will establish a connection to the twitter streaming API and trigger the on_data event when it gets a mention.

 *Dependencies*